-- Semester-long programs: Your financial aid award for the fall/spring can be used towards your Moravian tuition bill.
+- Semester-Long Programs: Your financial aid award for the fall/spring can be used towards your Moravian tuition bill.
 If you have a balance after your aid is applied, you have the option of borrowing a loan to cover the remainder of your Moravian tuition and study abroad expenses.
-Moravian College then pays up to $10,000 towards tuition costs for your program abroad.
+Moravian University then pays up to $10,000 towards educational costs for your program abroad.

-- May Term Faculty-led programs: Please visit our Study Abroad page on our website (insert link) to view scholarship opportunities for May term travel courses.
+May Term Faculty-Led Programs: Please visit the Scholarships & Awards through Moravian University section above to view scholarship opportunities for May term travel courses.
 You also have the option of applying for a private alternative loan to cover the cost of this trip.
 Click here to view our preferred list of lenders.

-Do I have to pay tuition at Moravian College if I will be studying abroad for the semester?
+Do I have to pay tuition at Moravian University if I will be studying abroad for the semester?

 Yes.
-To maintain full-time student status at Moravian College while you are away, this is the policy that is in place.
-Moravian College then pays up to $10,000 towards tuition costs for your semester-long program abroad.
+To maintain full-time student status at Moravian University while you are away, this is the policy that is in place.
+Moravian University then pays up to $10,000 towards educational costs for your semester-long program abroad.

 How do I know my out-of-pocket costs for a semester abroad?